 Tethering

-Tethering Mode If no connection \checkmark (?)
+Tethering Mode If no connection V

-Tethering Interface wlan0 V 🕐
+Tethering Interface wlan0 🗸 👩

-Tethering Technology Hostapd 🗸 📀
+Tethering SSID FPP 0

-Tethering SSID FPP (?)
+Tethering Pre Shared Key (PSK) ••••• • 🖓

-Tethering Pre Shared Key (PSK) •••••• • ?
+Tethering Pre Shared Key (PSK)

 Warning:

-Turning on tethering may make FPP unavailable.
-The WIFI adapter will be used for tethering and will thus not be usable for normal network operations.
-The WIFI tether IP address will be 192.168.8.1 for Hostapd tethering, but unpredictable for ConnMan (although likely 192.168.0.1).
+Turning on tethering may make EPP up available.
+The WIEL adapter will be used d for tethering and will thus not be usable for normal network operations.
+The WIFI tether IP

-On the Pi Zero and Pi Zero W devices, USB tethering is available if using an appropriate USB cable plugged into the USB port, not the poweronly port.
-Don't plug anything into the power port for this.
-The IP address for USB tethering would be 192.168.7.2.
 There are 3 WI-FI tethering modes available

 - If no connection-This is the default setting.
-If the FPP device does not detect a network connected to any of the network ports, it will activate a Wi-Fi access point when it powers up called FPP. - Enabled-When this option is selected; the FPP device will boot up and activate the Wi-Fi access point. - Disabled-When this option is selected; the Wi-Fi access point will not be activated.
+If the FPP device does not detect a network connected to any of the network ports, it will activate a Wi-Fi access point when it powers up called FPP. - Enabled-When this option is selected; the FPP device will boot up and activate the Wi-Fi access point.
+Note: If Tethering is enabled, then the only way you can access the FPP device via Wi-Fi would be through the Access Point.
+If your Wi-Fi interface does not support AP mode, then you will be unable to access this device via Wi-Fi. - Disabled-When this option is selected; the Wi-Fi Access Point will not be activated (you will still be able to use the Wi-Fi connection normally).